svpantazi/PC_HC_serial_link/README.md

 Clone the project folder on your machine.
 It contains the source code, a binary executable, documentation (this readme and and aditional PDF file) and an asset folder with examples of binary file programs, screens and tzx files that are known to work.

-To run the source code you need to have Python 3 installed on your machine.
-If you get errors about missing modules, there are only two dependencies to install namely tzxtools and pyserial.
-You can install both using pip:
+To run the application you need to have Python 3 installed on your machine and launch PC_HC_serial.py in the src folder.
+If you get errors about missing modules, there are only two dependencies to install: tzxtools and pyserial.
+You can install both of them using pip:

 pip install tzxtools pyserial

 If you are on Windows and prefer to run an executable binary instead, there is one available in bin folder.

 REFERENCES